 Sleep paralysis – the phenomenon of waking up, where finding yourself unable to move, or speak…

-We are going to go through what actually happens when you wake up and can’t move.
-Or in other words, the creepiest and weirdest facts about sleep paralysis!
+We are going to explore what actually happens when you wake up and can’t move.
+Or in other words –

 Let’s begin with…